 Cathy Lui concentrates on trying complex litigation matters and trade secrets disputes, representing both plaintiffs and defendants in tech, financial services, and retail industries.
 Cathy has a particular focus on obtaining and defending against TROs and preliminary injunctions under exigent circumstances in fast-paced trade secret actions.

+Cathy also engages in complex commercial litigation including employee mobility, breach of contract, and fraud cases.
+Her matters are often high-profile and industry-changing.
+Cathy's practice also includes trade secrets counseling and investigations on joint ventures, third-party vendor relationships, and emerging technology to help minimize the risk to companies.
+Bloomberg recently quoted Cathy regarding the risk on joint ventures.
 Cathy has significant experience in actions arising from the Defend Trade Secrets Act (DTSA), which created the first federal civil misappropriation of trade secrets claim in May 2016.
 Cathy has helped shape DTSA law on behalf of her clients through her involvement in some of the earliest DTSA litigation.
 Many of her trade secrets cases involve parallel criminal proceedings.

-Cathy also engages in complex commercial litigation including employee mobility, breach of contract, and fraud cases.
+Cathy also maintains an active pro bono practice.
 Cathy's dedication to pro bono service was demonstrated by her work in an asylum merits hearing representing a Salvadoran religious activist persecuted by gangs in El Salvador.
 For her work on this matter, the Lawyers Committee for Civil Rights honored Cathy with the Father Cuchulain Moriarity Award.
-In addition, the Justice & Diversity Center of the Bar Association of San Francisco recognized Cathy as an Outstanding Volunteer in Public Service in 2014 through 2016 for her work with helping homeless clients remove outstanding warrants barring them from access to housing and employment.
+In addition, the Justice & Diversity Center of the Bar Association of San Francisco recognized Cathy as an Outstanding Volunteer in Public Service in 2014 through 2020 for her work with helping homeless clients remove outstanding warrants barring them from access to housing and employment.